Section 1 – Introduction

 - Batch capture

 When you can control the camera you can do batch capture where the computer will start and stop the capture based on the position and timecode of the tape.
 EDIUS does this very well and has options for importing batch capture lists from other programs..

-An overview of the browser and its main uses.
+- An overview of the Mync and its main uses.

-Once footage has been registered to the Browser you can add tags and search for footage based on these tags.
+Once footage has been registered to MYNC you can organise it in catalogues, add tags and search for footage based on these tags.

 - Ways of viewing footage